Hitman Go: Reception

 One aspect of the game's design that drew criticism was that limitations of the grid system had led to a lack of paths available to complete a level.
 While Gies of Polygon thought that the mechanics of distraction and murder had been interpreted well in the board game setup, he was disappointed that some levels could not be completed without killing non-target guards.
 Vincent of Destructoid also shared this opinion, disappointed that an element core to the Hitman series had been stripped away.
 Both Eurogamer and IGN writers thought that the in-app purchases were overpriced but remarked that they could be easily ignored when level solutions are so regularly shared on the Internet.
 Reviewing the "Definitive Edition", Phil Savage of PC Gamer stressed that the PC version failed to cover up its mobile roots.
 He found the click and drag mouse interaction to be less than ideal but still complimented the game's aesthetics and gameplay.
 GameSpot writer Mat Paget was left dismayed with the VR version of Hitman Go.
 He felt that the game failed to offer the escapism he expected from a virtual reality game.
 While he admitted the game itself was excellent, he dissuaded readers from purchasing the VR version remarking that it was not worth the hassle.

-Hitman Go received two nominations—Best Visual Design, Best Mobile Game—at the 2014 Golden Joystiq Awards, and in 2015 the game was nominated in two categories—Debut Game, Mobile & Handheld—at the 11th British Academy Games Awards.
+Hitman Go received two nominations—Best Visual Design, Best Mobile Game—at the 2014 Golden Joystick Awards, and in 2015 the game was nominated in two categories—Debut Game, Mobile & Handheld—at the 11th British Academy Games Awards.
 GameSpot and IGN both listed Hitman Go as a nominee for Best Mobile Game of 2014 in their end of year lists.
 The game also received two awards in the Best Game Design and Best iOS Game categories at the 2014 Canadian Videogame Awards.
 At the 2014 National Academy of Video Game Trade Reviewers (NAVGTR) awards Hitman Go received a nomination for the category Game, Special Class.